tenstorrent/tt-tutorial/tt-forge/tt-xla/compile_models_single_chip.md

 # Connect the device.
 device = xm.xla_device()

 # Define compiler options.
-(You do not need to include all of these.)
+(You do not need to include all of these.
+See the chart below for further details.)
 options = {
     "enable_optimizer": "true",
     "enable_memory_layout_analysis": "true",